[Resource Release] We conducted a hands-on workshop for building AI agents with Amazon Bedrock AgentCore Managed Harness!

 The information that couldn't be answered in Part 1 is now retrieved from the web via the browser tool and answered!

-About the Use Cases for the Browser Tool
+About the Browser Tool's Use Cases

 Structure your agent to avoid search engines and implement the following architecture pattern: